TurboWarp/extensions/CONTRIBUTING.md

 Extensions must be self-contained.
 All libraries and hardcoded resources it needs should be embedded into the extension's JavaScript file.
 If you include minified code, please link where to find the unminified code.

 To add an extension to the website homepage, modify `website/index.ejs`.
-It should be easy to understand if you copy one of the existing extensions.
-New extensions should generally be added to the end of the list.
+Copy one of the existing extensions.
+New extensions should usually be added to the end of the list.

 To add an image for your extension on the homepage, put a file in the `images` folder with the same name and directory structure (but a different file extension) as the extension's source code.
 The homepage generator will automatically update the image if you did it correctly.
 Images will be displayed in a 2:1 aspect ratio.
 SVG (preferred), PNG, or JPG are accepted.
 PNG or JPG should be 600x300 in resolution.
-Please add proper attribution to `images/README.md`.
+Please add proper attribution to `images/README.md` for *any* resources that were not made by you.

 ## License